Skip to content

 Pickleball

-Seasonal Pickleball at CAL runs from June to October, depending on the weather.
+Seasonal Pickleball at CAL runs from June to October, weather permitting.
 We have portable nets and paddles/balls for those interested in playing in the parking lot at CAL.
 All are welcome to play for FREE!

 Sing-Along with Art